7 Classification of Cotton Fibre in Details

 iii.
 Classification of Cotton according to the Species

 Cotton Fibres belong to the botanical genus ‘Gossypium’.
-It’s classified in the followings names as per the places of cultivation such as:
+It’s classified in the following names as per the places of cultivation:

 1. Gossypium Hirsutum: Upland Cotton, Native to Central America and Mexico.